Newspaper Page Text

 court, newspapers brought them

-again to the front pages, when
+again to the front pages, whe.i

 was fatally wounded as a bandit

-The youth died at the Crawford W
+The youth died at the Crawford W.

-Long hospital, Tuesday after hav
+Long hospital.
+Tuesday after hav

-ing been identificd us one of the
+ing been identified as one of the

 three white bandits who set terror

-lantans with their darving holdups
+lantans with their daring holdups

 in a maroon colored auto.
-The
+Th''

-bandit was wounded in an at
+bandit was wounded m an at

-tempted holdup of the Hollywood
+tempted holdup of the Hollywi >d

 Villa, Sunday